-Key audit matter How our audit addressed the key audit m Assessment of carrying value of goodwill as per Ind AS 36 (refer Note 3 of the group reporting package - included Our audit procedures in relation to the assessment of carrying value of goodwill included the following: in Note 5 to the Consolidated Financial Statements) • Understood and performed procedures to Industrial Air compressors Pty Limited in its consolidated assess the design and operating effectiveness of financial Statement, has a goodwill balance of AUD 4.96 relevant controls related to the annual goodwill million as at March 31, 2023 relating to acquisition of impairment assessment.
-F.R.
-Pulford & Sons and its subsidiary, Advanced Air • Evaluated the assumptions and methodologies Compressors Pty Ltd. For the year ended March 31, used in the DCF models, in particular those relating 2023, the management performed an assessment of to the cash flow projections used discount rate the carrying value of goodwill as required under Ind AS b.
+Key audit matter

+Assessment of carrying value of goodwill as per Ind AS 36 (refer Note 3 of the group reporting package - included in Note 5 to the Consolidated Financial Statements)

+Industrial Air compressors Pty Limited in its consolidated financial Statement, has a goodwill balance of AUD 4.96 million as at March 31, 2023 relating to acquisition of F.R.
+Pulford & Sons and its subsidiary, Advanced Air Compressors Pty Ltd. For the year ended March 31, 2023, the management performed an assessment of the carrying value of goodwill as required under Ind AS 36 by:

+- a.
+Calculating the recoverable amount for the cash generating unit (CGU) to which the goodwill has been allocated using a discounted cash flow model (DCF); and - b.
 Comparing the recoverable amount to the respective carrying amount of CGU assets and liabilities.

-36 bv: a.
-Calculating the recoverable amount for the cash generating unit (CGU) to which the goodwill has been allocated using a discounted cash flow model (DCF); and